learn by doing at nightfall farm

 apprenticeshipBest for: Aspiring farmers

-Commitment: Part time (20 hours/week) x 10 weeks Timing: 10 consecutive weeks, ending by Thanksgiving Compensation: $10/hr plus room and board; Paid, via the Savanna Institute's Agroforestry Apprenticeship Program Other Perks: On-farm housing, breakfast and lunch on work days.
-Savanna Institute's agroforestry curriculum is incredible, and you'll put your new knowledge to work on the farm.
+Commitment: Part time (32 hours/week) x 10 weeks Timing: 10 consecutive weeks in the Spring (focus on willow plantings) or in the Fall (focus on livestock) Compensation: $12/hr plus on-farm housing (our cabin) plus lunch on work days.
+Other Perks: Our apprenticeship is part of the Savanna Institute's Agroforestry Apprenticeship Program.
+You can opt into their online agroforestry curriculum (which is incredible).
+You'll put your new knowledge to work on the farm.
 Also, you'll be part of a cohort that engages regularly one of ~20 apprentices working on farms across the Midwest.
-Learn More and Apply: By clicking here. |
+Learn More and Apply: By clicking here...and more details at the bottom. |

-Commitment: 2-3 days per week, for 10 weeks Timing: Summer/Fall 2023 Compensation: Unpaid internship.
-Lunch and snacks provided daily.
+Commitment: 2-3 days per week, for 10 weeks Timing: Summer 2024 Compensation: Unpaid internship.
+Lunch and snacks provided on work days.
 We regularly work with interns to count their experience for academic credit.
 Other Perks: Part-time schedule lets you pursue other jobs/projects.
 A chance to ground your classroom learning in physical, meaningful work.
 Learn More and Apply: Details below. |

 intern - - Learn to Save the Planet